Key Points

 This is due to lost time spent fixing problems caused by poor quality control standards within your company’s manufacturing processes which were supposed to prevent these kinds of issues from happening during production runs in the first place.
 When human error makes that impossible, you can run into even more problems than ever before and get caught in a problematic cycle with no real solutions in sight.

-Why are Defects (%) Important to Understand?
+Why Are Defects (%) Important to Understand?

 Defects in Lean Six Sigma are important to understand because they help identify problems in your process.
 Defects can be anything from a small error, like a typo, to a large problem such as an incomplete or incorrect data set.
 When you know how many defects occur in your process, you can use this information to improve the efficiency and effectiveness of your organization.